brianp/muxed/README.md

 Usage:
     muxed [options] <project>
     muxed new [options] <project>
+    muxed snapshot [options] <project>
     muxed (-h | --help)
     muxed (-v | --version)

 Flags:
-    -d                  If you want to create a muxed session without connecting to it -h, --help          Prints help information
+    -d                  If you want to create a muxed session without connecting to it -f                  Overwrite existing file if one exists -h, --help          Prints help information
     -v, --version       Prints version information

 Options:
     -p <project_dir>    The directory your project config files live in.
-Defaults to ~/.muxed/
+Defaults to ~/.muxed/ -t <tmux_session>   The name of the running TMUX session to codify

 Args:
     <project>           The name of your project to open

 Subcommands:
-    new                 The name of your project to create
+    new <project>                         To create a new project file snapshot -t <tmux_session> <project>  Capture a running session and create a config file for it
 ```

 ## Inspiration